 Both of the methods result in strong and healthy plants.
 Except that propagating Jade plants with cuttings takes less time and makes the new plants grow quickly, while using the leaves is way easier and better for beginners.

 Step 1: How to take a leaf cutting

 Take your parent jade plant and cut only the healthy and strong leaves from it using your sharp knife or your scissors.

-Just like the stems, you need to fully dry the leaves and let them callous over.
+Just like the stems, you should give your leaf cuttings some time for healing, you need to fully dry the leaves and let them callous over.